Welcome Back From the Dead

 Let me get it out right away: yes, I am a feminist.
 Yes, I am a progressive.
 And yes, I have a confessed love of funny women.
 I also hate to see my movies injured.
 Now that I think about it, Dan Aykroyd has particularly bad luck with both with Ghostbusters 2, and particularly Blues Brothers 2000 serving as examples of awful Hollywood cash-ins creating abominations of cinema; however, this foray showed promise.
 So I walked in the theater for the reboot of Ghostbusters without either excitement or dread.

-I considered adding a tangent just for Kate,
+I considered adding a tangent just for Kate, but I'll leave that to another day. |

 Obviously there was a great deal of controversy regarding the feeling that the all female cast was too much of a push for PC diversity.
 If it weren't for Paul Feig's incredible ability to be a man who can also make good femal characters, I might have had no hope.
 Recently I read Bossypants by Tina Fey, and she made an observation that seems suited to respond.
 I pray my Lady Fey can forgive any misquotation, but "Only in comedy can an obedient white girl be considered diversity."
 Tina Fey, like a sizable portion of both the original and new Ghostbusters casts made her name with Saturday Night Live.
 I find it interesting that a renowned institution long plagued by the misogyny (see John Belushi) is capable of producing such outstanding actresses, and they all shine like diamonds in this movie.
 Make no mistakes, no one pretends the characters are anything but women, but they shake the standards of the witty love interest so often reserved to the women of comedy.
 This movie is feminist in the best, most subtle way.
 It has well written, intelligent, and strong female characters, and it doesn't make a big deal about it.
 Great characters who just happen to be women.
 All of the principal actors (Kristen Wiig, Melissa McCarthy, Kate McKinnon, and Leslie Jones) are brilliant, and perform their roles marvelously.
 While everyone made a great performance, I must say that McKinnon stole the show.
 With her typical devotion to character, McKinnon provided an element of randomness that helped differentiate the reboot (?) from the original.